Sorix/CloudCore/README.md

 #### CloudCore vs NSPersistentCloudKitContainer?

 NSPersistentCloudKitContainer provides native support for Core Data <-> CloudKit synchronization.
-Here are some thoughts on the differences between these two approaches.
+Here are some thoughts on the differences between these two approaches, as of May 2022.

 ###### NSPersistentCloudKitContainer
 * Simple to enable